cirosantilli/latex-submodule/readme.md

     so that only the developement file woudl be kept

 however this has the following shortcomings:

+- possibility of name conflicts with other packages

 - users have learn about the latex search path at first usage